Working with geospatial vector data in Python

 The following figure is the code snippet that shows how a GeoDataFrame is created by extending an existing DataFrame.
 We drop the point column now because it is not needed any longer.

 This new GeoDataFrame has the same attributes and methods defined as a pandas DataFrame.
 For example, the code in the following figure shows how the mean of the population column and the minimum of the area column is calculated.

 The following image shows the code that illustrates how density is calculated using population and area.
 Nothing so far has changed with this GeoDataFrame in terms of its property of a pandas DataFrame.

 But there are several additional attributes and methods that come with this GeoDataFrame.
 When a method or attribute is applied, it is applied on the geometry column.
-The complete list of the function can be found here.
+The complete list of the function can be found in the API Reference.
 Let’s begin by looking at some of the popular built-in attributes.
 They are

 Because our cities DataFrame only contains Points,

 total_bounds returns the minimum and maximum bounds of x and y coordinates across entries from the DataFrame.

 geom_type returns the geometry type of each entry.
 A GeoDataFrame can have more than one type of geometry.

 distance helps calculate the distance of each of the four other cities from London.

 We now create another GeoDataFrame, which is a subset of the original cities data set.
 By dropping two rows from the original data set, let’s try a few other attributes and methods to further understand the capabilities of GeoPandas.